 The Silver Coast has many property types, whether you are looking for a beach house, a villa, or a historic townhouse in the city center.
 However, in this part of our Silver Coast real estate buying guide, we’ll provide you with some information on terms to look out for when buying property in this region.

-The average asking prices for villas in 2020 were the following:
+The average asking prices for properties in 2022 were the following:

 Note that Silver Coast property prices will vary depending on where you are buying.
 For example, areas in higher demand will cost more.
 Also, note that luxury properties will evidently be more expensive.